hawk/lux/doc/lux.md

 simplifies the indentation and makes scripts more easy to read with coloring for different types of language constructs.

-Lines beginning with `"""Char` are **multi line quotes**.
+Lines beginning with `"""Char` are **multi-line quotes**.
 The quote ends with the next line beginning with `"""`.
 The opening quote and closing quote must be in the same column of the script.
-The char right after the first `"""` determines how the multi line quote will be interpreted.
+The char right after the first `"""` determines how the multi-line quote will be interpreted.
 The char is interpreted as a statement just like any of the single line statement characters (so it can be e.g. `?`, `!`, `~`, `#`, `-`, etc).

-When multi line quotes are indented the leading whitespaces are stripped from the quoted lines, up to but not including the column of the double quote character, or to the first non-whitespace character, whichever occurs first.
+When multi-line quotes are indented the leading whitespaces are stripped from the quoted lines, up to but not including the column of the double quote character, or to the first non-whitespace character, whichever occurs first.
 In this process, a tab character